Shrenik2000/Natural-Language-Processing/README.md

 The outcome shows that our BART-based SUSI model performs better than other models thereby signifying great strides towards simplifying legal documents.
+#### Dataset : Refer to this repository for the  MILDSum dataset https://github.com/Law-AI/MILDSum